-Virginia Wesleyan University offers several accelerated degree options in cooperation with other colleges and universities.
+Virginia Wesleyan University offers several accelerated degree and preferred admission options in cooperation with other colleges and universities.
 In most cases, these programs involve a course of study at Virginia Wesleyan followed by a related course of study at the partner institution.
 Degree options vary.
 Find out more about the individual programs below.

 The Cooperative College (3-2) Program allows students to proceed directly from three years of undergraduate study at Virginia Wesleyan University to two years of study at Duke University's Nicholas School's Master of Forestry (MF) or Master of Environmental Management (MEM) program.

 Old Dominion University (Pre-Engineering Program)

 The Pre-Engineering Program offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master's degree in Aerospace, Biomedical, Civil, Computer, Electrical, Environmental, Mechanical, Modeling & Simulation, or Systems Engineering from Old Dominion University.
 Students attend Virginia Wesleyan for four years and ODU for one to two years.